qe201020335/BeatSaberOffsetMigrator/README.md

 8. You should see the pose of your controllers and in-game sabers
     - The "Diff" values should stay the same and not change as you move your controller slowly.
     - Due to some small latency, the Diff values may vary ~0.1 as you move your controller.
-9. Toggle on the `Apply Offset` option and see if your controllers are in the correct place like before
+9. Toggle on the `Apply Offset` option and see if your sabers are in the correct place like before
     - If the offsets are clearly wrong, contact me @qe201020335 on Discord
 10. In the EasyOffset mod settings menu click the `Universal Import` button to import the offset and enable EasyOffset
     - See EasyOffset's [readme](https://github.com/Reezonate/EasyOffset?tab=readme-ov-file#from-any-source) for details